gabemartinez/v1-gabemartinez.github.io/_posts/2016-02-17-drupal-modules.md

 title: An Important List of Drupal Modules
 ---

 When beginning a Drupal project, one of the first things you might do is create a list of specifications and possibly functionality that your application needs.
-A lot of the time those specs can determine which modules you can leverage and use; furthermore, these modules can be adapted to fit your needs if they do not already fulfill them completely.
+Those specs can determine which modules you can leverage and use; furthermore, these modules can be adapted to fit your needs if they do not already fulfill them completely.

 The list of important Drupal modules that I seem to use often: